csun-ece/ece524-lab/syllabus/README.md

 This course is half Online and half in person.
 Instructor will announce any required in person meetings in advanced.
 Meeting times are Tu 9:00 AM to 11:45 AM.
 Class attendance is not required, but is fully encouraged.
 Online meeting sessions will be recorded and will be posted to "Panopto Video" tab in Canvas.
-I person meetings will not be live streamed or recorded.
+In person meetings will not be live streamed or recorded.

 ## Grading